taisei-13046/TIL/react/React_day54_react-hook-form.md

 追加可能なoption:
 - required
+  - A Boolean which, if true, indicates that the input must have a value before the form can be submitted.
+You can assign a string to return an error message in the errors object.
 - maxLength
+  - The maximum length of the value to accept for this input.
 - minLength
+  - The minimum length of the value to accept for this input.
 - max
+  - The maximum value to accept for this input.
 - min
+  - The minimum value to accept for this input.
 - pattern
+  - The regex pattern for the input.
 - validate
+  - You can pass a callback function as the argument to validate, or you can pass an object of callback functions to validate all of them.
+This function will be executed on its own without depending on other validation rules include required attribute.
 - valueAsNumber
+  - Returns a Number normally.
+If something goes wrong NaN will be returned.
 - valueAsDate
+  - Returns a Date object normally.
+If something goes wrong null will be returned.
 - setValueAs
+  - Return input value by running through the function.
 - disabled
+  - Set disabled to true will lead input value to be undefined and input control to be disabled.
 - onChange
+  - onChange function event to be invoked in the change event.
 - onBlur
+  - onBlur function event to be invoked in the blur event.
 - value
+  - Set up value for the registered input.
+This prop should be utilised inside useEffect or invoke once, each re-run will update or overwrite the input value which you have supplied.
 - shouldUnregister
+  - Input will be unregistered after unmount and defaultValues will be removed as well.
 - deps
+  - Validation will be triggered for the dependent inputs,it only limited to register api not trigger.